Constraining logarithmic $f(R,T)$ model using Dark Energy density parameter $\Omega_{\Lambda}$ and Hubble parameter $H_0$: Conclusion

 \section{Conclusion}

 Free parameters in modified gravity theories are trivial and hold significant role.
 It allows a particular gravity model to be consistent with observational results.
 In this work we tried to constrain the simplest $f(R,T)$ model with logarithmic correction, using Hubble parameter and dark energy density parameter.
-We report the lower bound on model parameter as $-9.93 \times 10^{-29}$.\\

-This method of imposing lower bound on the model parameter by relating equation to the cosmological constant and critical density of the Universe developed by Snehasish et. al is model dependent.
-For more complex forms of $f(R,T)$, more input parameters are required to constraint the model.
-Further, this method can be applied to constrain other modified gravity models but it may require more constraining parameters beside dark energy density parameter.\\

-Snehasish et. al obtained the lower bound for $f(R,T)=R+2\lambda T$ model which is of the order of $10^{-8}$.
-In case $f(R,T)=R+16 \pi G \alpha \ln T$, the lower bound obtained is of the order of $10^{-29}$.
+The analysis reveals that the model parameter $\alpha$ can assume any non negative value.\\ \\ This method of imposing lower bound on the model parameter by relating equation to the cosmological constant and critical density of the Universe developed by Snehasish et. al is exclusively model dependent.
+For more complex forms of $f(R,T)$, more input parameters are required to constrain the model.
+Further, this method can be applied to constrain other modified gravity models but it may require more constraining parameters beside dark energy density parameter.\\ \\ Snehasish et. al obtained the lower bound for $f(R,T)=R+2\lambda T$ model which is of the order of $10^{-8}$.
+In case of $f(R,T)=R+16 \pi G \alpha \ln T$, the lower bound obtained is of the order of $10^{-29}$.
 In both the cases, the lower bound on the model parameter is quite small.
-As a result, these bounds need to be validated from other sources like spectral indices, tensor-to-scalar ratio etc which is beyond the scope of this work.\\

-As a possible extension of this work, one can apply this methodology to other $f(R,T)$ models, specially non-minimally coupled ones.
+As a result, these bounds need to be validated from other sources like spectral indices, tensor-to-scalar ratio etc which is beyond the scope of this work.\\ \\ As a possible extension of this work, one can apply this methodology to other $f(R,T)$ models, specially non-minimally coupled ones.
 Further, this method can also be applied to other modified gravity theories like $f(R,G), f(G,T)$ etc. which may generate interesting results.